MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

     ![Azure AI Project Deployments](./media/azure-ai-project-deployment.png)

-## Test the deployment (in the cloud) using Azure AI Studio
+## Test the deployment (in the cloud) using Azure AI Foundry

-To validate that the deployed copilot works, use the built-in test playground capability in the Azure AI Studio.
+To validate that the deployed copilot works, use the built-in test playground capability in the Azure AI Foundry portal.

 ![Chat deployment details](./media/chat-deployment-details.png)

-1. In the Azure AI Studio, from the **App deployments** list, select the **chat-deployment-xxxx** deployment.
+1. In the Azure AI Foundry portal, from the **App deployments** list, select the **chat-deployment-xxxx** deployment.
 1. On the **Details** page of the deployed chat application, select the **Test** tab to get the test interface.

     Note that the **Details** tab also has `Target URI` and `Key` values that you can use with other front-end applications (for example the Contoso Outdoor website) to integrate this chat assistant for real-world user interactions.